Large deviations and the emergence of a logarithmic delay in a nonlocal linearised Fisher-KPP equation: Proofs of the main results

-Now, we estimate the first and last part of the sum (the other four will be estimated thanks to Lemma \ref{lem:est_type_psum}).
+Now, we estimate the first and last part of the sum (the other three will be estimated thanks to Lemma~\ref{lem:est_type_psum}).
 First, for $a>0$ small enough and $\chi_1>0$ small enough, we have, as $t\to+\infty$,

-The last estimation is obtained thanks to the Theorem \ref{thm:bahadur} with $z=c/a$ (which becomes large when $a>0$ becomes small).
+The last estimation is obtained thanks to the Theorem~\ref{thm:bahadur} with $z=c/a$ (which becomes large when $a>0$ becomes small).
 Second, we have, as $t\to+\infty$,

 for $B>0$ large enough and $\chi_2>0$ small enough.